 - LGBTQ counseling issues and competencies through the Association for Lesbian, Gay, Bisexual, and Transgender Issues in Counseling (ALGBTIC), a division of the American Counseling Association

 - Jungian (analytic) psychology through the two-year Clinical Training Program at the C.G.
-Jung Institute in Chicago
+Jung Institute in Chicago and through my current studies in the Analyst Training Program

 - EMDR (Eye Movement Desensitization and Reprocessing), Levels 1 and 2, a successful treatment for working with trauma that is stored in the body